 - After breaking suction, easily remove it by pulling it down and out

-If you are having trouble inserting and removing or need help with placement, a special inserted can be used.
+If you are having trouble inserting or removing, or if you need help with placement, a special inserter can be used.
 If you are still having trouble, please talk to a health care professional.

 You can properly maintain your diaphragm by washing it with mild soap and water between uses.

-Do not use it with powders or oil based lubricants.
+Do not use or wash it with powders or oil based lubricants.

 Regularly ensure that your diaphragm is in working order by inspecting it for any holes, cracks or wrinkles.
 If you find any of these, stop using the diaphragm as it has lost its effectiveness.
-A new one can easily be purchased at a clinic or a drug store with a prescription.
+You can purchase a new one at a clinic or a drug store with a prescription.